The plectic conjecture over function fields: Hecke stacks and Beilinson--Drinfeld affine Grassmannians

 \section{Hecke stacks and Beilinson--Drinfeld affine Grassmannians}

-In this section, we introduce symmetrized versions of \emph{Hecke stacks} and \emph{Beilinson--Drinfeld affine Grassmannians}.
+In this section, we introduce symmetrized \emph{Hecke stacks} and \emph{Beilinson--Drinfeld affine Grassmannians}.
 Instead of parameterizing $G$-bundles on $X$, points on $X$, and isomorphisms between these $G$-bundles away from said points, these symmetrized versions more generally parametrize \emph{divisors} on $X$, along with the other data.
-This divisorial version naturally appears when taking preimages of points under $m:Y\ra X$.
+This divisorial version appears naturally when taking preimages of points under $m:Y\ra X$.

-Our symmetrized Hecke stacks and Beilinson--Drinfeld affine Grassmannians continue to enjoy many of the same properties and structures as in the unsymmetrized special case.
-We begin by defining them, including \emph{convolution} versions thereof, which will be invaluable in \S\ref{s:frob}.
+Our symmetrized Hecke stacks and Beilinson--Drinfeld affine Grassmannians enjoy many of the same properties and structures as in the unsymmetrized special case.
+We start by defining them, including \emph{convolution} versions thereof, which will be invaluable in \S\ref{s:frob}.
 Next, using the \emph{Beauville--Laszlo theorem}, we study their relation to each other as well as their relative position stratifications.
 Finally, we recall the \emph{geometric Satake correspondence}, which describes equivariant perverse sheaves on (usual, unsymmetrized) Beilinson--Drinfeld affine Grassmannians in terms of representations of the dual group.